 The Compliance Officer shall be responsible for determining violation/s through notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.

-ARTICLE XII ADOPTION AND EFFECTIVITY
+ARTICLE XI ADOPTION AND EFFECTIVITY

-This revised manual was adopted by the Board of Directors of the Corporation on , 2017 and shall take effect on 01 OCTOBER, 2017.
+This revised manual was adopted by the Board of Directors of the Corporation on December 16, 2020 and shall take upon Board approval.

-SIGNED
+SIGNED: